-Note: Depending on their date of birth, some children go to kindergarten directly from the Rainbow, Red, or Blue Room, while others go from the Rainbow or Red Room to the Red or Blue Room before leaving the Nursery School for kindergarten in public or private school.
+Note: Depending on their date of birth, some children go to kindergarten directly from the Silver, Red, or Rainbow Room, while others go from the Silver Room to the Red or Rainbow Room (Pre-Kindergarten) or from one of the Pre-Kindergarten rooms (Red or Rainbow Room) to the other Pre-Kindergarten room before leaving the Nursery School for kindergarten in public or private school.

 In addition to our warm and inviting classrooms, we have two beautiful outdoor play areas for our children, the Rooftop Playground and the Second Floor Terrace and Garden, as well as the Barbara Brooks Children’s Library, an indoor Movement Room, and Beir Chapel, where we gather to celebrate Shabbat as a school community at our weekly Shabbat B’yachad, Shabbat Together.